Gone but not forgotten, Fernandao gets World Cup moment

 Fernandao Lucio da Costa played 190 times for the Porto Alegre club and scored 77 goals.
 He also managed the side in 2012.

-Red and white flowers, the colours of Internacional mix with the yellow of Brazil piled along the length of a wall covered in moving tributes.
+Red and white flowers, the colors of Internacional mix with the yellow of Brazil piled along the length of a wall covered in moving tributes.

 "Thank you my captain," read one.